- Home

 Example:

-Use CSV for simple vocabulary lists, Markdown for cards with complex formatting or examples.
+Use .mochi for a ready-made deck, CSV for simple vocabulary lists, or Markdown for cards with complex formatting or examples.

 Test Your Import